iamonlysaiful/s3-bigdata-performance-test-backend/README.md

 As GraphQL is a strongly typed language.
 Here I include all my responses mapping with GraphQL Types.

 #### S3ITEST.UTILITIES
-Some function I needed all over project, I included them here.
+Some function I may need all over project, I included them here.

 ## Screenshots